Do you need help choosing the right hiking boots?

 Before the first use

-As with any pair of shoes, especially leather ones, it is always advisable to wear them at home several times before using them for the first time and even use them in short walks.
+As with any pair of shoes, especially leather ones, it is always advisable to wear them at home several times before using them for the first time and even use them on short walks.

-This way, your feet will get used to them and the boots will already start to become more flexible and adapt to the shape of your feet.
+This way, your feet will get used to them, and the boots will already start to become more flexible and adapt to the shape of your feet.

 If they are made of leather, it is essential to nourish the leather from time to time with a suitable cream or wax, which is also the best way to protect them and guarantee their longevity.

-It is therefore useless, and even dangerous, to try to soften them too much.
+It is, therefore, useless and even dangerous to try to soften them too much.